Introduction

 both the area of individual riparian and managed wetland subclasses as

-well as the roll-up total area, so we must take care not to double-count
+rollup = TRUE), so we must take care not to double-count

 them in the total landscape scores calcualted here.
-Thus far,
+Thus far, these

-exclude them from this calculation.
+from this calculation.

-scores = DeltaMultipleBenefits::sum_metrics(
+scores = sum_metrics(

-metricdat = metrics %>%
+metricdat = metrics,

-areadat = landcover_totals %>%
+areadat = landcover_totals |> dplyr::filter(!(grepl('RIPARIAN_|WETLAND_', CODE_NAME))))

-sum_change: Then, we can again use
+head(scores)sum_change: Then, we can again use

-to estimate the difference in each metric
+sum_change to estimate the difference in each metric

 between the baseline and scenario landscapes.
 However, this time because